rpaleno/FlavorFetch/README.md

 # FlavorFetch
 FlavorFetch is a React-based food delivery platform designed to simplify and enhance the meal ordering experience.
-Features payment with Stripe.
+Utilized Stripe for payment processing, Auth0 for authentication and authorization.

 For Live Demo:
 https://flavorfetch-frontend.onrender.com